adaonyekaba3/CS-5008-Assignments/Assignment1_GuessingGame/README.md

 # TODO Please edit the following information in your assignment

-- Name: *edit me*
+- Name: Adaobi Onyekaba
-- How many hours did it take you to complete this assignment? *edit me*
+- How many hours did it take you to complete this assignment?
+8 hours
-- Did you collaborate with any other students/TAs/Professors? *edit me*
+- Did you collaborate with any other students/TAs/Professors?
+Yes worked w/ Theresa Todd.
 - Did you use any external resources?
 (Cite them below)
-  - *edit me*
+  - mostly used google and the textbook.
-  - *edit me and add more rows if needed*
+  -
-- (Optional) What was your favorite part of the assignment? *edit me*
+- (Optional) What was your favorite part of the assignment? working with the TA to forumate a plan of approach to the assignment and noticing alot of similarities between programming in C and Python.
-- (Optional) How would you improve the assignment? *edit me*
+- (Optional) How would you improve the assignment?
+I would suggest doing examples in lab that are more similar to exercises that must be completed in the assignment.

 # Logistics